nusairat/rustfortheiot/upload_svc/README.md

 ## Build & Run
 `cargo build --features "full"`
+- Builds the app locally

 `cargo run --features "full"`
+- Runs the app

 `docker build .`
+- build for deploying

 * Note docker will be building full, you can change it to do a different version.